sarvex/zig-bun/docs/ecosystem/typescript.md

 Bun treats TypeScript as a first-class citizen.

 ## Running `.ts` files

 Bun can directly execute `.ts` and `.tsx` files just like vanilla JavaScript, with no extra configuration.
 If you import a `.ts` or `.tsx` file (or an `npm` module that exports these files), Bun internally transpiles it into JavaScript then executes the file.

-{% callout %}
 **Note** — Similar to other build tools, Bun does not typecheck the files.
 Use [`tsc --noEmit`](https://www.typescriptlang.org/docs/handbook/compiler-options.html) (the official TypeScript CLI) if you're looking to catch static type errors.

+{% callout %}

+**Is transpiling still necessary?** — Because Bun can directly execute TypeScript, you may not need to transpile your TypeScript to run in production.
+Bun internally transpiles every file it executes (both `.js` and `.ts`), so the additional overhead of directly executing your `.ts/.tsx` source files is negligible.

+That said, if you are using Bun as a development tool but still targeting Node.js or browsers in production, you'll still need to transpile.

 {% /callout %}

 ## Configuring `tsconfig.json`

 Bun supports a number of features that TypeScript doesn't support by default, such as extensioned imports, top-level await, and `exports` conditions.
 It also implements global APIs like the `Bun`.
 To enable these features, your `tsconfig.json` must be configured properly.

 {% callout %}
 If you initialized your project with `bun init`, everything is already configured properly.
 {% /callout %}

 To get started, install the `bun-types` package.
 If you initialized your project with `bun init`, everything is already configured properly.

 ```sh
 $ bun add -d bun-types # dev dependency